 Transparency International Ukraine provides some recommendations for future system improvements.
 Because of the changes in legislation, it is important to clearly state the rules of below-threshold

 procurement.
 According to TI Ukraine analysts, risk indicators should be based on the appropriate regulations.
-Technically, the system should be developed.
+Technically, the system should be improved.
 First, all stages of the procurement process should be added to the system.
 The data published in the system becomes more complex, and the data input should be automated.
 As for public activists, TI Ukraine considers important to integrate the modules of the analysts risk indicators and join public displays in one platform (eg, DOZORRO).